 You might have done this on Android or iOS.
 Chrome OS also lets you group apps into folders.

-For example, I can move all my reading apps into one single folder.
-This saves a lot of space on the screen and also makes it easy to manage.
+For example, I can move all my reading apps into one folder.
+This saves a lot of space on the screen and makes it easy to manage.

-You can also use this trick to hide apps that you don’t use often.
+You can also use this trick to hide apps you don’t use often.

-I wish if we could do this on the shelf as well, but we can’t do that yet.
+I wish we could do this on the Shelf as well, but we can’t do that yet.

-By default, the folder will be named “Unnamed folder”.
-You can click within the folder and then type in a new name, like ‘Reading apps”.
+By default, the folder will be named “Unnamed folder.”
+However, you can click within the folder and then type in a new name, like ‘Reading apps”.